 - Open up the conversation and ultimately lead to better ideas (two heads are better than one!)

-- Make it easier to get on the same page since you’ll be using the same book
+- Make it easier to get on the same page since you will be using the same book

-Give Each Other an Allowance and Freedom to Use It
+Give Each Other a Personal Budget and Freedom to Use It